 A former colleague of mine confessed that she had a headache, a sharp tense pain over her right eye, for four months.
 She was haggard by the end of the transfer process.
 Her daughter is bright and zingy and happily sailed off to her school of choice.
 But I thought about the impact the whole wretched debacle had on the whole family.
 A friend who had twin girls said he wouldn’t even let them sit the test.
 No way he said, what if one got it and the other didn’t?
 The ramifications seem endless.

 When I did the 11+ as it was called, it was 1989.
 I sat in my usual p7 classroom, with my friends, and a kindly looking man in his seventies was the invigilator.
 He looked like my grandad.
 Classmates had brought in little ‘good luck charms’ and I set out a dog I’d made from FIMO and a teeny picture of Kylie and Jason dressed in their wedding gear as Scott and Charlene from Neighbours.
 There was a second exam a couple of weeks later and I don’t remember being overly stressed.
 Yes, we had done many practice papers in class, but it must, despite being a highly academic primary school, have been well managed by the staff.
-On the morning of the exam my mum worried I’d be up to ‘high-do’, but apparently she found me reading away at Judy Blume novel in the back of the car.
+On the morning of the exam my mum worried I’d be up to ‘high-doh’, but apparently she found me reading away at Judy Blume novel in the back of the car.

 Now, as any shell-shocked parents know, children have potentially four tests to do, trailing from school to school and sitting in unfamiliar classrooms.
 I’ve personally been an invigilator at the grammar school where I used to teach.
-All of us were under strict instruction to be as welcoming and reassuring as we could.
+All of us were under strict instructions to be as welcoming and reassuring as we could.
 Still, it’s not enough is it?
 Our efforts to be pleasant do not compensate for the bureaucratic nightmare that it is.
 I think the system is wrong- separating kids from their friends and encouraging competitiveness and snobbishness (and that’s only the parents.)

 As parents, I think all LSB and myself can do, is instill the best sense of self in our girls as we can.
 We will encourage them to work hard and offer our help and support.
 We will share our own stories from school, about times when we struggled and felt sad and lost, or moments when we found real pleasure in learning.
 I just hope it’s enough.